Teachers

 Here are a few steps you can take to get started successfully this year:

-1. Make sure you have worked with your school/district’s HR department to complete your Eligibility Form.
-This form, along with a copy of your credential, are reviewed to ensure you are eligible for Induction.
-Year 2 teachers continuing with SC/SVNTP, you do NOT need to submit an Eligibility Form.
+1. Make sure you have worked with your school/district’s HR department to complete your Enrollment Form.
+This form and verification from your Prep Program that pre-service requirements have been completed are reviewed by our office to ensure you are eligible for Induction.
+Year 2 teachers continuing with SC/SVNTP, do NOT need to submit an Enrollment Form.

-2. Attend your school/district orientation where you will learn more about Induction.
-Teachers in your second year, attend your school/district Launch where we will deepen our equity focus and understanding of what it means to be a culturally responsive antiracist educator.
+2. Attend the SC/SVNTP orientation where you will learn more about Induction.
+Teachers in your second year, attend the SC/SVNTP Launch where we will deepen our equity focus and understanding of what it means to be a culturally responsive antiracist educator.

 3. Begin building a trusting and collaborative relationship with your mentor.

-4. Ask questions, have a growth mindset, share honestly, and be open to feedback.
+4. Ask questions, share honestly, and be open to feedback.
 Taking this approach contributes to a worthwhile and meaningful experience.

 Please do not hesitate to ask questions of either your mentor or your Program leaders.
-We wish you and your students a wonderful year full of growth, laughter, and learning.
+We wish you and your students a joyful year full of growth, laughter, and learning.

 Sincerely,